Creatide/Text-Generator-LSTM/README.md

 In addition, the script provides the flexibility to select custom parameters such as genre (if an info.json file is included in the folder) or artist/text (based on the folder name) for training.
 This is accomplished through scanning the folders and utilizing JSON objects.

+The script also includes a spellchecking feature, which utilizes the ['pyspellchecking'](https://pyspellchecker.readthedocs.io/en/latest/) module to attempt to correct nonsensical words in the generated text.

 # Install

 **1. (Optional, Windows) Install WSL, Ubuntu and Anaconda**